 A picture is worth more than a thousand words – and a thousand words alone can get a marketer’s point across quite easily.
-That’s why Video Ads are the newest craze among Facebook advertisers, who’ve fallen in love with the medium.
+That’s why Video Ads are the newest craze among Facebook advertisers in our recent report on Facebook ads, who’ve fallen in love with the medium.

 With high return on ad spend and a great average conversion rate, Facebook Video Ads might be the best thing since sliced break.
 But what’s a Facebook Video Ad, anyway?
 How do you even make one?
 And how long should it be?

 If you’ve been on Facebook any time in the last several

 years, you’ve inevitably seen an advertisement by now.
 As you might have guessed,

 a Facebook Video Ad is an advertisement placed on Facebook that happens to be a